 Aries (“the ram”) was a familiar sight to ancient civilizations, with this inconspicuous zodiacal constellation holding great importance on account of its location along the ecliptic.
 Aries was one of 48 constellations recorded by Greek astronomer Ptolemy in his treatise called Almagest (150AD), and in 1922 the International Astronomical Union (IAU) recognized it as one of the 88 official constellations.
 Interestingly it was only in 1930 that the outline of its boundaries were defined by Belgian astronomer Eugène Delporte.

 Location: Northern Constellation

-Aries is a northern hemisphere constellation that can be observed from latitudes of between +90° and -60° , making it also visible to observers across much of the southern hemisphere.
+Aries is a northern hemisphere constellation that can be observed from latitudes of between +90° and -60°, making it also visible to observers across much of the southern hemisphere.
 It can be found between Taurus to the east and Pisces to the west, near the “Great Square” of Pegasus.
-This constellation can also be located by following an imaginary line from Polaris in Ursa Minor past the star Segin in the Cassiopeia, until you reach the Pleiades and the Great Square of Pegasus.
+This constellation of the zodiac can also be located by following an imaginary line from Polaris in Ursa Minor past the star Segin in Cassiopeia, until you reach the Pleiades and the Great Square of Pegasus.

 Best Seen: Winter/Spring